LEED v4™ CERTIFICATION AND WATER HARVESTING

-Many building owners interested in water harvesting are also considering LEED™ certification for their project.
-As a U.S. Green Building Council member, Water Harvesting Solutions is a strong advocate of green building practices and can support efforts by clients wishing to achieve LEED certification for their building.
+Let Wahaso – Water Harvesting Solutions help you earn LEED v4 points on your green building project!
+Many building owners interested in water harvesting are also considering LEED certification for their project.
+As a U.S. Green Building Council member, Wahaso is a strong advocate of green building practices and can support efforts by clients wishing to achieve green building certification for their project.

 - Conserving water